 This is the amount it will actually cost you to have an additional member take your course.
 Include admin costs and the investment of your time.
 If the program is automated and completely digital you can afford to take more risk with the payment plan.
 If the program includes one-on-one time or upfront costs you might want to be a little more conservative.

-This might seem like a shot in the dark but there is a strategy to it and you can learn a lot about risk analysis through a few Google searches (think of Ben Stiller in Along came Polly…I love that movie) .
-A good place to start is by determine who your target customer is and research the average delinquency rate for this demographic.
+This might seem like a shot in the dark but there is a strategy to it and you can learn a lot about risk analysis through a few Google searches (think of Ben Stiller in Along came Polly…I love that movie).
+A good place to start is by determining who your target customer is and research the average delinquency rate for this demographic.

-Estimate the increase in revenue if a payment plan is offered then subtract the variable cost, the additional costs that would be incurred with ongoing billing throughout the year and the estimated amount that will need to be written off due to payments not received.
+It’s not going to be exact, but attempt to estimate the increase in revenue if a payment plan is offered then subtract the variable cost, the additional costs that would be incurred with ongoing billing throughout the year, and the estimated amount that will need to be written off due to payments not received.

 The more that can be collected prior to course completion the better.

 5.)
 HOW CONFIDENT ARE YOU IN THE VALUE THE COURSE WILL PROVIDE TO YOUR CUSTOMERS?